primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...4]Registeringoncontract/+page.md

 ## Open Primev Contract in Etherscan

 Head to [Update Builder Method](https://sepolia.etherscan.io/address/0x6e100446995f4456773Cd3e96FA201266c44d4B8#writeContract#F4) in Etherscan.
-This method allows you to register new builder or update settings for existing builder.
+This method allows you to register a new builder or update settings for your existing builder.

-## Connect Web3 Wallet
+## Connect Wallet

 On the top left corner of the **Write Contract** section press **Connect to Web3**.
 Make sure you use the builder address (the one you use for running the builder geth instance).
 This address should be funded with some Sepolia ETH to cover transaction costs.